 Ruskin Matthew Tan, an altar server of San Roque Cathedral Parish, serves beyond the altar of liturgy.
 He is a member of Team Saint Pedro Calungsod, a group of young people whose mission is to serve the poorest of the poor in the urban and rural areas.

 Third, a good altar server spends time with Jesus.

 It is not enough to serve at the altar, a good altar server must also encounter God through his prayers.
 This pandemic has given our parish, San Roque Cathedral Parish, a chance to start a SERVING AT HOME program for our young altar servers who are not yet permitted to serve within the parish due to quarantine restrictions.
 This means they are called to serve as prayer leaders within their families.
 As Pope Paul VI would say, they are invited to be little priests in their families.

-To be famous with his peers and to look more holy than them
+to be famous with his peers and to look more holy than them, and